iains/llvm-project-old/llvm/docs/LibFuzzer.rst

   timeout                            	1200	Timeout in seconds (if positive).
-If one unit runs more than this number of seconds the process will abort. max_total_time                        0       If positive, indicates the maximal total time in seconds to run the fuzzer. help                               	0	Print help. save_minimized_corpus              	0	If 1, the minimized corpus is saved into the first input directory.
-Example: ./fuzzer -save_minimized_corpus=1 NEW_EMPTY_DIR OLD_CORPUS merge                                 0       If 1, the 2-nd, 3-rd, etc corpora will be merged into the 1-st corpus.
+If one unit runs more than this number of seconds the process will abort. max_total_time                        0       If positive, indicates the maximal total time in seconds to run the fuzzer. help                               	0	Print help. merge                                 0       If 1, the 2-nd, 3-rd, etc corpora will be merged into the 1-st corpus.
 Only interesting units will be taken. jobs                               	0	Number of jobs to run.
 If jobs >= 1 we spawn this number of jobs in separate worker processes with stdout/stderr redirected to fuzz-JOB.log. workers                            	0	Number of simultaneous worker processes to run the jobs.
 If zero, "min(jobs,NumberOfCpuCores()/2)" is used.